damiannolan/sasl/README.md

 ## Usage

-Set the appropriate configuration settings as desired on `sarama.Config` and enable SASL/OAUTHBEARER.
-For production setups it is recommended to use this authentication mechanism over a secure connection - this can be achieved by setting `Net.TLS.Enable` to `true` and providing a `*tls.Config` through `Net.TLS.Config`.
+Configure `sarama.Config` as desired for producer/consumer clients and enable SASL/OAUTHBEARER with the appropriate settings.
+For production setups it is recommended to use this authentication mechanism over a secure connection.
+This can be achieved by setting `Net.TLS.Enable` to `true` and providing a `*tls.Config` through `Net.TLS.Config`.

 ```go
 import (